engrhaseebsagheer/Cloud-Retail-Insights/docs/DEVELOPMENT_LOGS.md

 TAG_CC="cost-center=personal"

 tags are very useful for a proper organization, cost tracking, automation, and filtering based on the owner and env

+and now i went to create the azure storage account and before creating i made sure the name is available to create the storage account using command "az storage account check-name -n "$STORAGE"  -o table" and then the name was avialble then i used this command az storage account create \
+  --name "$SA" \
+  --resource-group "$RG" \
+  --location "$REGION" \
+  --sku Standard_LRS \
+  --kind StorageV2 \
+  --hierarchical-namespace true \
+  --min-tls-version TLS1_2 \
+  --allow-blob-public-access false \
+  --tags "$TAG_ENV" "$TAG_OWNER" "$TAG_PROJECT" "$TAG_CC" \
+  -o table

+  to create the storage for myself and also i could have create this storage using directly the storage in azure portal but i prefered cli to master it :D

+  then i created the standard containers in storage account using these commands:
+  ACCOUNT_KEY=$(az storage account keys list -g "$RG" -n "$SA" --query "[0].value" -o tsv)

+az storage container create --name raw       --account-name "$SA" --account-key "$ACCOUNT_KEY" -o table az storage container create --name processed --account-name "$SA" --account-key "$ACCOUNT_KEY" -o table az storage container create --name curated   --account-name "$SA" --account-key "$ACCOUNT_KEY" -o table az storage container create --name logs      --account-name "$SA" --account-key "$ACCOUNT_KEY" -o table

+the storage account and the containers in it succesffuly created

+now the next step is to create the Azure SQl both server and the database for storing the cleaned data. i did this by running following commands
+Now created data factory using a tool called data factories on azure cloud, i did not use CLI commands here because it was causing too many errors so i prefered creating it from azure portal and it was creating successfully similarlary created azure databricks using azure portal for ease of use, it willuse for scalibility ETL or feature engineerings and notebook jobs

+and last  but not the least azure machine learning also known as AML workspace was added in resources using azure portal , i added it to track runs, register a forecasting model, and deploy an endpoint later. i was trying to store the azure machine learning data in existing create storage but it couldnt as the storage account has hirehcal data so it coulndt be used so i create new, and existing key vault was used for AML.

+added key vault to store values for sql connection etc, the key vault was creating some errors and i was not able to store new secrets or keys because i was not the admin (as its a student account) so my university administration is the owner, so i deleted this key vault resource and stored the useable values directly in .env file and in gitignore i mentioned not to add this as these are my personal credentails.

+and finally i added these changes into github so my latest code can be viewed by anyone

+this is the end of day one i have been working on this project, time invested is more than 5 hours for day 1, as i am new to azure clouds tools.